 The mean gender pay gap is the difference in average hourly rates of pay that male and female employees receive.
 This gives an overall indication of the gender pay gap by taking all hourly rates of pay and dividing by the number of employees.
-The mean gender pay gap is 11.7% (11.1%)
+The mean gender pay gap is 10.0% compared to 11.7% in 2022/23.

-The Council's pay gap has increased in the last year although it is still comparable to the mean public sector pay gap of 11.5% as published by the ONS2.
+The Council's pay gap has decreased in the last year and it is still comparable to the mean public sector pay gap of 13.0% as published by the ONS2.

 The median gender pay gap shows the difference in the midpoints of the ranges of hourly rates of pay for men and women by ordering individual rates of pay from lowest to highest and comparing the middle value.
-The median pay gap is 12.7% (18.0%), a significant decrease on last year but comparable to the rest of the Public Sector median pay gap of 14.0% as published by the ONS.
+The median pay gap is 12.3%, a slight decrease on last year's 12.7% but comparable to the rest of the Public Sector median pay gap of 14.2% as published by the ONS.